tqbrowne/R_NewsReading/README.md

 ## Disable algorithmic trading robots during macro-economic events

-R script will scrap news from the table in Forex Factory.
+R script will scrape news from the table in Forex Factory.
 It will match collected news versus pre-defined user list.
 In case there is a match csv file will be written into MQL4 Sandbox and trading will be disabled Job is automated to take place every 24h at 00:10